ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 ### Response Message

-Since the **[ebXML](http://www.ebxml.org)** standard is very generic, the response is hard to read for humans and needs some background information.
+Since the **[ebXML](http://www.ebxml.org)** standard is very generic, the response message needs some background information to interpret.

 The structure of the result set is as follows (see example below):
 - The metadata of the individual documents are bundled in a *ExtrinsicObject* XML schema.